 Specialized Services are provided to evacuees who may require additional support above and beyond the standard services.
-These services are provided by pre-identified specialized agencies.
+These services will be based on York Region's assessment of needs and delivered via partner agencies and/or York Region as appropriate.
 Specialized Services may include:

-- First Aid and Emergency Medical Services

-- Prescription and Health Aids access
+- First Aid and Emergency Medical Services - Prescription and Health Aids access

 - Continuing care

 - Insurance support

 - Multicultural needs (translation services, prayer rooms, dietary needs)

 - Financial Aid

 - Pet services

 - Transportation

 - Emotional support

 - Donations management

 - Other supports as outlined in the ESS Service Delivery Chart in Annex 7